 In Spring 2019 I'll be teaching an undergraduate philosophy of language course, and a graduate seminar jointly with Michael Tye entitled "Perception and the evolution of consciousness".
-I will be primarily responsible for the part on perception, and Michael for the part on the evolution of consciousness.
+I will be primarily responsible for the part on perception, which will be given in the second part of the semester, and Michael is responsible for the part on the evolution of consciousness.
 Michael is a world famous expert on perception, whereas I am more like a beginner, so that should lead to some good discussions; and although Michael has published widely on consciousness, the evolutionary aspect is new for him.
 We look forward to active participation by graduate students and rewarding feedback from them.

 One day I hope to add some reflections on teaching philosophy, an activity in which I have engaged since 1968.
 For the moment, I'll post this farewell picture from 1984, taken as Bedford College, University of London, was in the process of disbanding (the philosophers moved to King's College London, while the rest of the College merged with Royal Holloway College in Egham).
 The people are, from the left, two philosophy students (Harry Brighouse, now Professor of Philosophy at the University of Wisconsin-Madison and Adrian Grey-Turner), me, and then the Queen Mother, who was Patron of the College and had expressed a desire to meet some philosophers:

 Harry wrote a moving memoir about Adrian on his blog site in 2016.